 Dont go without food or consume large, heavy meals.
 Eat six to eight small meals throughout the day.

-Use a rotation diet food allergies and intolerances are often linked to hypoglycaemia and can make the symptoms more pronounced.
+Use a rotary diet – food allergies and intolerances are often associated with hypoglycemia and can make symptoms more severe.

-Stress is a major factor in hypoglycaemia, as it affects the adrenal glands and blood sugar levels.
+Stress is a significant factor in hypoglycaemia, as it affects the adrenal glands and blood sugar levels.

-Avoid tea and coffee or any drinks containing caffeine as these affect adrenal function leading to a rise in blood sugar levels.
+Avoid tea and coffee or any drinks containing caffeine because these affect adrenal function leading to a rise in blood sugar levels.

 Drink at least 1.5 litres of good quality water a day.

 Take a high potency multivitamin and mineral supplement, with at least 400ui of folic acid, 400iu of vitamin B12, and 50-100mg of vitamin B6.
-A good daily multiple providing all of the known vitamins and minerals serves as a foundation upon which to build an individualised health-promoting programme.
+An excellent daily multiple providing all of the known vitamins and minerals serve as a foundation for building an individualised health-promoting programme.

-Chromium a key constituent of glucose tolerance factor, chromium functions as a co-factor in all insulin-regulating activities and plays a major role in the sensitivity of the cells to insulin.
-Chromium supplementation (200-400iu a day) should be combined with a regular exercise programme for maximum effect.
+Chromium is an essential constituent of the glucose tolerance factor.
+In addition, chromium functions as a co-factor in all insulin-regulating activities and plays a significant role in the sensitivity of the cells to insulin.

-Milk thistle protects the liver from toxins, including drugs and chemicals, reduces damage from excessive alcohol intake, helps to clear psoriasis.
+Milk thistle protects the liver from toxins, including drugs and chemicals.
+It also reduces damage from excessive alcohol intake helps to clear psoriasis.
 So, 200mg of it a day is enough.